matteokeole/minecraftjsgui/dev/drafts.md

 ###### Constraints

-How to render `Button` instances, which need 2 draw calls for each side?
+How to render `Button` instances which need 2 draw calls for each side, or `Text` instances which require the text to be pre-generated as a texture?

 #### GUI containers